aws-amplify/docs/android/manualsetup.md

 "Amazon SQS" | "com.amazonaws:aws-android-sdk-sqs:2.15.+"

 Whenever a new version of the SDK is released you can update by running a Gradle Sync and rebuilding your project to use the new features.

+### AWS SDK Version vs. Semantic Versioning

+The AWS SDK for Android does not follow semantic versioning.
+Instead, it increments the patch-level version for both backward-compatible bug fixes *and* non-breaking changes, and increments the minor version for breaking changes.
+Major version changes are rare, and usually indicate a dramatically different programming model.

+For comparison, Semantic versioning increments the patch level for backward-compatible bug fixes, the minor version for backward-compatible new features, and the major version for breaking changes.

 ## Set Permissions in Your Manifest